SamRicha/polyscripted-php/Ps-PlaygroundReadMe.md

 outputs accurately if you are building from the standard php.

 Now to the fun stuff.
-Notice that if you try to run a php program, you will be hit with an error.
+Notice that if you try to run a php program, you will be hit with some parse error:

   Parse error: syntax error, unexpected 'as'

 Because php no longer recognizes its standard keywords.

 To transform your php file to polyscripted use ./transformer :